Ab initio electronic stationary states for nuclear projectiles in solids: Results and discussion

-Although equivalent for independent electrons, such expression for $S_e$ within a DFT framework relies on the relation between the total electronic energy and the single-particle Kohn-Sham eigenvalues.
+Although perfectly sound and valid for independent electrons, such an expression for $S_e$ within a DFT framework relies on the relation between the total electronic energy and the single-particle Kohn-Sham eigenvalues.
 That connection is made through Janak's theorem \cite{Janak}, but, as it is well known in the context of the insulator band-gap problem \cite{Sham1983}, it implies a further approximation, especially for non metals.
-This is elegantly shown in Ref.~\cite{Nazarov2005}, where a correct expression is presented in the same vein for the low-projectile-velocity limit in metals, and where a further many-electron term is needed for the correct TDDFT stopping power expression to be exact for a given XC functional.
+This is elegantly shown in Ref.~\cite{Nazarov2005}, where a correct expression is presented in the same vein using TDDFT in the frequency domain for the low-projectile-velocity limit in metals.
+A further many-electron term is there shown to appear for the correct stopping power expression for a given XC functional.

+The $S_e$ calculation in real-time TDDFT simulations as extracted from Eq.~\eqref{eq:inst-stopping} is not limited to low-velocity projectiles or metals.
+Its justification can be seen as follows.
+TDDFT with the exact XC (and with proper account of the initial state) would give the exact evolving particle density $n(\mathbf{r},t)$, in addition to the relevant action \cite{Runge,Marques2006}.
+TDDFT also states that any physical property would be expressible as a functional of that density, although, a priori, the expression of that functional would not be known in general.